John Joyce Russell

 John Joyce Russell (December 1, 1897 – March 17, 1993) was an American prelate of the Roman Catholic Church, serving as bishop of the Diocese of Richmond in Virginia from 1958 to 1973.
 He previously served as bishop of the Diocese of Charleston in South Carolina from 1950 to 1958.

 Biography

 Early life

 John Russell was born on December 1, 1897, in Baltimore, Maryland, to John and Mary (née Joyce) Russell.
-His relative, William Russell, had previously served as bishop of Charleston.

 John Russell attended Calvert Hall College High School and Loyola High School, both in Towson, Maryland.

 From 1912 to 1917, he studied at St. Charles College in Ellicott City, Maryland.
 Russell earned his Master of Arts degree from St. Mary's Seminary in Baltimore in 1919, and a Doctor of Sacred Theology degree from the Pontifical Urbaniana University in Rome in 1923.
+Russell was a schoolmate of the seminarian Francis J. Parater, now a servant of god.